How is advanced cancer found?

 There are many other tumor markers for other cancers.
 To learn what tumor markers may be used for your type of cancer, see our document about that cancer.

 Imaging tests create pictures of the inside of your body.
 Many of the tests used to find advanced cancer may have also been done when you were first diagnosed with cancer.
-You can learn more about these and other imaging tests your doctor may want you to have in our document called Imaging (Radiology) Tests.
+You can learn more about these and other imaging tests your doctor may want you to have in Imaging (Radiology) Tests.

 Some of the imaging tests used might include: